PointsBet Sportsbook is live in New Jersey, Iowa, Indiana, Colorado and Illinois! Tennessee, Virginia, and Michigan are on deck to launch soon.

 PointsBetting markets are often available for totals and spread wagers and are sometimes available for additional markets.

-PointsBet Sportsbook IA, NJ, IN, CO, MI, IL mobile app
+PointsBet Sportsbook IA, NJ, IN, CO, and IL mobile app

 Android and iOS apps make it easy for players to find the same wagers on their mobile devices as on the website.
 Links to these apps are available on site.